-04/01 - Political Violence and the Far Right
+04/07 - Political Violence and Terrorism (24)

 The far right is not only related to political parties and electoral success, but also to political violence.
 What is the violent potential of the far right?
 And what is the role of far-right parties in the political violence?